MA, PGDipPsych, UKCP, BPC, South East London and London W1

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am an accredited psychodynamic psychotherapist, providing in-depth, one-to-one therapy to adults, struggling with a range of emotional difficulties, including: depression and anxiety; bereavement and loss; guilt, shame and anger; feelings of worthlessness and low self-esteem; family conflicts; difficulties forming or maintaining relationships; loneliness and feelings of isolation; work problems; sexual problems; issues around death and dying.
-During the pandemic I mainly provide telephone and online therapy but expect to resume face-to-face therapy as soon as I safely can.
+I am an accredited psychodynamic psychotherapist, providing in-depth, one-to-one therapy to adults, struggling with a range of emotional difficulties, including; depression and anxiety; bereavement and loss; guilt, shame and anger; feelings of worthlessness and low self-esteem; family conflicts; difficulties forming or maintaining relationships; loneliness and feelings of isolation; work problems; sexual problems; issues around death and dying.

 Over time and through the relationship between us I hope you will discover new ways of approaching life, less compromised by the old habits that are making you suffer.
 For example, you might find that you are able to express feelings you’d long buried, or to see your family in a new way, or to express your anger directly for the first time.

 The psychotherapeutic process is distinctive and people can sometimes find it unsettling at first.
 Each week, for 50 minutes, you can talk about whatever comes to mind - feelings, thoughts, memories, dreams, books, films – or you can stay silent.
 I usually say very little, but will attend as closely as I can to the less conscious aspects of what you bring that may be informing your difficulties.